nymo/silex-twig-breadcrumb-extension/README.md

     }
 ```

-Use Version 1.2 and lower for Silex 1.
-Version 1 requires PHP 5.5.9 at least.
-So use Version 1.2 and lower when you're using an older version of PHP.
+Use Version 1.2 and lower for Silex 1 and PHP <= 5.5.9.

 #### Silex 1.x
 ```